voorhof/bries/README.md

 composer require voorhof/bries --dev
 ```

-Run this command to setup the starter kit,
+Run this command to set up the starter kit,
 it will copy all necessary resource files to your app and update existing ones:

 ```bash